oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-auxiliary-image.md

      When you run this command, the Image Tool will create an auxiliary image with the specified model, variables, and archive files in the image's `/auxiliary/models` directory.
 It will also add the latest version of the WDT installation in its `/auxiliary/weblogic-deploy` directory.
      See [Create Auxiliary Image](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) for additional Image Tool options.
-     The operator auxiliary image feature looks for WDT model and WDT install files in these specific directories by default; if you change the location of these directories, then change the corresponding domain resource auxiliary image [source locations attributes](#source-locations).

 1. If you have successfully created the image, then it should now be in your local machine's Docker repository.
 For example: